nurfherder/dotvim/README.md

 Beautify Terminal:
 ------------------

-In order to take full advantage of the solarized color scheme and powerline you'll need to update your terminal's color pallete and use a powerline 'patched' font.
+In order to take full advantage of the [solarized color scheme][3] and powerline you'll want to update your terminal's color pallete and use a powerline 'patched' font.

 ###For Windows:

- *  Use PuttyTray
+ *  Use [PuttyTray][4]
  *  Add Solarized Color Palette
  *  Add PowerLine enhanced font